 - Infected and/or draining wounds requiring IV antibiotics

 - Wounds requiring frequent dressing changes or VAC Therapy

 - Post-traumatic wounds

 - Post-surgical wound grafts and flaps

-The Palliative Care service at San Jacinto Manor offers a comprehensive, multidisciplinary care program for patients with advanced illnesses.
-Our compassionate care enables our residents to live with quality and dignity, making it possible for you to leave your family and friends in our care, secure in the knowledge that their final days are comfortable.
+The palliative care services at San Jacinto Manor offers a comprehensive, multidisciplinary care program for patients with advanced illnesses.
+Our compassionate care enable our residents to live with quality and dignity, making it possible for you to leave your family and friends in our care, secure in the knowledge that their final days are comfortable.

 Your loved one will: